JonnyPickard/react-audio-player/README.md

 ## TODO

-- keep tracks immutable if new track is added make a new AudioTrack dont return the existing track object
+- [x] keep tracks immutable if new track is added make a new AudioTrack dont return the existing track object
+- [ ] Add some error logging to make it more obvious what issues are
+- [ ] Add some api documentation/ TSDOC autogenerate API spec?
+- [ ] Logical grouping of player elements

 ## Getting this ready for production